Laserbeam31/bts-touring-networking-documentation-public/bts_touring_edgerouter_details.md

 ------------

 `WAN` =   Wide Area Network.
 In this context, it is the name of a router's interface which faces a higher-level public network.
 In the case of a home router, it is the
-          port which connectss to the DSL/cable connection from the street.
+          port which connects to the DSL/cable connection from the street.
 In the case of the touring EdgeRouter, it is the interface which links the touring networks (specifically, the Internet VLAN; see the "touring_racks" file) to the wider university network so that internet access from within the touring network is possible.